BestBardTopNA/CharmChangerRando/README.md

 Exclude Regular Stats:
     Charm Changer has values that can change some non-charm behavior, such as base walking/running speed and focus speed.
 Turn this setting off if you want the base values randomized as well.

-Unimplimaneted: No Stat Decrease
+No Stat Decrease
-    Currently does nothing.
-When implemented it will allow you to ensure that charms that improve default behavior (such as sprintmaster increaseing running speed) will still be guarenteed to improve them post-randomization.
-Currently Sprintmaster's running speed can be lower than your normal speed, making it walkmaster.
+    Allows you to ensure that charms that improve default behavior (such as sprintmaster increaseing running speed) will still be guarenteed to improve them post-randomization.
+EG: If disabled Sprintmaster's running speed can be lower than your normal speed, making it walkmaster.